 I’m not sure that there is a permanent solution to this quandary, other than huge cultural shifts, such that we no longer struggle with cissexism (or any other oppressive tool of the kyriarchy) anywhere in the world.
 However, here’s what I’ve come up with for now.

 I now try to start my workshops with my names, pronouns, and some information about myself.
 When it comes to introductions around the room, I am training myself to say, “Please introduce yourselves with the names and pronouns you want us to use for you today.”

-If asked, I’m happy to explain this reasoning in person at workshops, as well.
+If asked, I’m happy to explain this reasoning in person at my workshops.
 I haven’t been asked yet, since implementing this change.
-I’m wondering if I should proactively offer an explanation in my workshops, but I haven’t made up my mind on the issue yet.
+I’m wondering if I should proactively offer an explanation, but I haven’t made up my mind on the issue yet.
 It might depend on the cultural context of the workshop — some things are different when giving my Impostor Syndrome Workshop at a LGBTQ+ center in an American university versus giving it at a corporate office where English isn’t the primary language spoken.

 If you’re reading my blog for the first time, you may not be aware, but I’m a member of the board for International Pronouns Day.
 You might be able to guess that pronoun education, awareness, and acceptance is quite important to me.
 I’ve previously written on gender-inclusive forms of address and terminology, as well, which remains my most-frequently reference blog post.
 (That fact warms my heart, given how widely distributed my #MeToo blog post was last year.)